Smoodie7/EmotiDiary/README.md

 # Emoti'Diary (mood-tracker)
 Emoti’Diary is a web app designed to help you track your moods, log your emotions, and view mood statistics over time.
-It features mood selection with emoji, notes for each mood, a mood history, and language/theme options (light/dark).
-You can also export your mood history to a JSON file and clear your history when needed.
 ### Features
 - **Mood Logging**: Select your mood from a set of predefined moods (Happy, Neutral, Sad, Excited, Angry, Relaxed) and add a personal note.
 - **Statistics**: View your average mood, count of each mood logged, and other stats.